luscus/package.loader/README.md

 Parameters:
 - `package`: a regular expression or a string
+- `target` optional: an object in which the packages will be removed from.

 Loads one requested plugin, but the regexp has to have a at least one match.